Variable Scopes

 While it is possible to create templates without a good understanding of scope, it may be helpful to understand how liquid variables are scoped in order to create truly reusable template or integrate smoothly with code written by other developers.

-Ahh.
-Now we get to the point of this discussion.
 There are three different ways to save objects on the scope which are designed to give you full control over where objects are saved without becoming overly complicated:

 • var stores the variable on the current scope.
 Once the current scope is completed, the variable will no longer be accessible.
 This is the default functionality for everything except for the {% assign %} and {% set %} methods.